-Ever puzzled what Shah Jahan’s khansamah whipped up for the Mughal emperor?
+Ever puzzled about what Shah Jahan’s khansamah whipped up for the Mughal emperor?
 Was it a pulao that made him tick or kebabs?
 The Mughal Feast: Recipes from the Kitchen of Emperor Shah Jahan, with the aid of Salma Yusuf Husain, delves into a few royal kitchen secrets.
-A translation of the authentic ebook Nuskha-e-Shahjahani, the e-book is a step in the direction of information on the meal possibilities and the art of cooking within the Mughal generation.
+A translation of the authentic ebook Nuskha-e-Shahjahani, the ebook is a step toward information on the meal possibilities and the art of cooking within the Mughal generation.
 Salma, a Persian pupil and food historian, explores the intermingling of traditions inside the imperial kitchens.

 Edited excerpts from an interview:

 This book is a translation of Nuskha-e-Shahjahani written in Persian.
-It is a transcreation because other than translating, some of the recipes have been recreated.
+It is a transcreation because some recipes have been recreated other than translated.

-The e-book includes over 2 hundred recipes spanning naans, do-pizza, kebabs, pulaos, and candies.
+The ebook includes over two hundred recipes spanning naans, do-pizza, kebabs, pulaos, and candies.
 It is a labor of three years.
-The book is a literal translation, and no changes had been made to the recipes.
-Only Chapter 10 is missing; in any other case, all the recipes have been blanketed.
+The book is a literal translation, and the recipes have not been changed.
+Only Chapter 10 is missing; in other cases, all the recipes have been blanketed.
 There’s additionally a separate page for recommendations.

-Through this e-book, I need to educate the not unusual man on Mughlai food is.
-What is served as Mughlai cuisine doused in oil and spices is a ways from the refinement that turned into visible in the Mughal kitchens.
+I need to educate the not-unusual man on Mughlai food through this ebook.
+What is served as Mughlai cuisine doused in oil and spices is a way from the refinement that became visible in the Mughal kitchens.

 Which recipes did you recreate?
 Are they smooth to comply with?

 Most of the recipes are simple, though a few are complicated.
-The recipes use minimal spices: aside from onions, most effective four or 5 spices are used — ginger, coriander, cinnamon, pepper, and clove.
-Saffron imparted the aroma, whilst dry culmination introduced to the richness.
+The recipes use minimal spices: aside from onions, the most effective four or five herbs are used — ginger, coriander, cinnamon, pepper, and clove.
+Saffron imparted the aroma, while dry culmination introduced the richness.
 The royal chefs generally consulted the hakim while developing recipes.

 Most of the dishes are mutton-based, though there are some hen ones too.
 Curd became normally used to tenderize the meat and to feature a bitter flavor.
 I recreated the amba pulao, Gorak kebab, murgh kebab, Zeer biryani paneer, bharta Shirazi, do piyazah Shirazi, Husaini kebab, and a-e-urus.